ttntm/ttntm/src/blog/14-hugo-tailwind-boilerplate.md

 So far, I've used the combination of Hugo and {% ext "Tailwind CSS", "https://tailwindcss.com" %} for more than 5 different projects.
 It's an extremely versatile zero dependency toolkit that "just works" without the added bulk of unnecessary pre-made components, jQuery and many lines of (mostly) unused code.

 In doing so, I've started using local template project folders that just needed an `npm install` command to be up and running.
-Turns out that might be useful for others too(dah), so I've created a boilerplate repository of this setup today.
+Turns out that might be useful for others too (duh), so I've created a boilerplate repository of this setup today.

 ### hugo-tailwind-boilerplate